 Result (The result.
 Was it successful or not? - outcomes)

-Applications should be marked Confidential Advertised Vacancy and posted or hand delivered to:Human Resources Officer.
+- Applications should be marked Confidential Advertised Vacancy and posted or hand delivered to the Human Resources Officer.
 Applications can also be emailed or faxed to the Kings Park Administration.

 - Applications that are lodged with Australia Post, MailWest or the internal Mail System and are in transit at the time applications close are deemed late and will not be accepted.

-- If using a private courier service then it is the applicant's responsibility to ensure that the courier delivers the application by the due date and time to the nominated person in the advertisement and not to a general reception area.
+- If using a private courier service, it is the applicant's responsibility to ensure that the courier delivers the application by the due date and time to the nominated person in the advertisement and not to a general reception area.
 It is suggested, when using a courier service, to confirm with Employee Services that the application was received before the closing time.

 - The same questions will be asked of each interviewee.